mehmetyucelsaritas/MLOps_Project/README.md

 ## 3. Models and Technical Architecture

-The system is designed for local execution on resource-constrained hardware using models in the **GGUF format** via `llama.cpp`.
+The system is designed for both local and remote execution on resource-constrained hardware using models in the **GGUF format** via `llama.cpp`.

 ### Language Models (LLMs)